zhangzhics/CITS5503_Sem2/Labs/Lab7DevOps.md

 Write a python script using fabric to set up and configure nginx as you did for the Django app last week

-This will consiste of doing the same commands you would do manually to configure nginx but using the commands:
+This will consist of doing the same commands you would do manually to configure nginx but using the commands:

 sudo("commands go here separated by ;")